 Despite being lower cost, dye inks have some limitations.
 First, they are susceptible to influence from water, UV rays, and scratching to name a few.
 Images that are vulnerable to fading, scratching, or discolored are harder to sell to customers that are looking for long life prints.
 Types of images that may need a long life are technical drawings that will be kept on file in a city’s hall of records, photographs with the intent of being passed down for generations, fine art replicas, or museum pieces.

-Inkjet printers are known to be “media dependent” meaning an image printed on the wrong type of media (paper/substrate) won’t look professional or high resolution.
-Additionally, dye inks have a tendency to soak into papers leaving edges that are not sharp and can bleed into other space or colors.
+Inkjet printers are known to be “media-dependent” meaning an image printed on the wrong type of media (paper/substrate) won’t look professional or high resolution.
+Additionally, dye inks have a tendency to soak into papers leaving edges that are not sharp and can bleed into other spaces or colors.

 Lastly, the archival properties of dye inks are not that great, so in settings where a long-life print is desired, dye-based inkjet printers are not a good choice.

 For settings where prints don’t need to last long, dye inks are adequate.
 Examples include home/home office, dorm room printers, technical/CAD drawings (formerly known as blueprints), and short-term indoor signage (just a few days or weeks).
 In those settings, a dye-based inkjet printer can produce fast, low-cost prints that will serve their purpose well.

 Using dye inks may work for the short term, but anyone who tries to pass off a dye-based print as an archival image can damage their industry reputation.
 Photographers and print shops specifically may choose to avoid dye ink printed images because a print is their reputation on paper.
 An image that fades, scratches, or is discolored or blurred can certainly hamper the quality of the captured/created image and lead people to do business with your competitors.